zillydev/ecommerce-microservices/README.md

 https://www.postman.com/blue-escape-5551/workspace/public-workspace/collection/678ff7e709d730b05b8d4e35?action=share&creator=35043396

-Queries marked with "JWT" require a Bearer token in Authorization header, which can be received after registering a user Queries marked with "Admin" require `x-api-key` in headers, which should match `ADMIN_SECRET_KEY` in Gateway service .env
+Queries marked with "JWT" require a Bearer token in Authorization header, which can be received after registering a user.

+Queries marked with "Admin" require `x-api-key` in headers, which should match `ADMIN_SECRET_KEY` in Gateway service .env file.

 ## Running with Docker

-The entire architecture can be run with a single command
+The entire architecture can be run with a single command:

 ```sh
 docker-compose up